Landcare-Groups/landcare-design-system/docs/index.md

 # Landcare Design System

-Welcome to the **Landcare Design System**, your comprehensive guide to creating consistent and impactful designs for Landcare Australia and its associated groups.
+Welcome to the **Landcare Design System**, your comprehensive guide to creating consistent and impactful designs for your Landcare group.

 ## What is the Landcare Design System?